-If a parcel meets the legal requirements set forth by the California Subdivision Map Act, the Sonoma County Subdivision Ordinance, the Sonoma County Zoning Code, and the Sonoma County General Plan, it is possible to subdivide it into smaller parcels.
+If a parcel meets the legal requirements set forth by the California Subdivision Map Act and a jurisdiction's subdivision ordinance, zoning ordinance, and general plan, it is possible to subdivide it into smaller parcels.
 This can result in additional building or other types of development on a property, as compared to the original parcel.
-If a landowner obtains approval from the Planning Commission in the form of an approved subdivision map, Ag + Open Space may consider the property at greater risk of development.
+If a landowner obtains approval from a planning commission in the form of an approved subdivision map, Ag + Open Space may consider the property at greater risk of development.